alex-alina/spirograph/README.md

 I wanted to practice with and learn:
 * How to use Paper.js framework with React and JS.
-* Writing fron end tests with Enzyme and Jest.
 * Practicing more with styled-components.
 * Using libraries to implement color pickers and a carousel.